 Do not thaw scallops at room temperature.

 Heat 2 to 3 tablespoons of cooking oil over medium-high heat in a cast iron or stainless steel skillet.
 Use enough oil to generously coat the surface of the skillet.
 While the oil is heating, pat both sides of each scallop with a paper towel.
 Season the scallops with salt, pepper, and/or paprika.

 You can also cook scallops in butter with fresh garlic, spices, and/or fresh herbs.

 Step 3: Cook the Scallops

 Once the oil is completely hot (but not smoking), place the scallops on the hot surface, leaving them a generous amount of room to ensure they cook evenly.
+Crowding the scallops prevents them from searing and browning properly, so cook them in small batches if necessary to give each scallop plenty of space.
 Cook for 1 ½ minutes, until the scallops are golden-brown and crispy on one side.

 Cover the skillet with a splatter screen in order to avoid oil splatter.

 Carefully flip the scallops and cook on the other side for 1 to 1 ½ minutes.